coi-dev/coi-specs/coi-client-spec.md

 * `e-participants`: A list of participants, each one either identified by a `h-card`.
 An optional  hash of the email address acts as a pointer to a corresponding contact storage message.
 The hash is a SHA3-256 hash of the normalized email address; compare the definition of the `COI-From-Hash` header of contact storage messages.

-Group storage messages SHOULD be stored in the *COI/CONTACTS* folder, unless the `ENABLE COI` IMAP command returns a differently configured folder prefix.
+Group storage messages SHOULD be stored in the *COI/CONTACTS* folder, note that this depends on the COI server configuration.
 Compare the COI server spec for details.

 *Example for a group storage message:*
 ```